Fleckism/SecurityPlus/SecurityPlus/20A Redundancy Strategies.md

 ### On-Premises versus Cloud

-High availability through redundancy and replication is resource-intensive, especially when configuring multiple [[hot or warm sites does this actually mean temperature?]].
+High [[Availability]] through redundancy and replication is resource-intensive, especially when configuring multiple [[hot or warm sites does this actually mean temperature?]].
 For on-premises sites, provisioning the storage devices and [[high-bandwidth, low-latency WAN]] links required between two geographically dispersed hot sites could incur unaffordable costs.
 This cost is one of the big drivers of cloud services, where local and geographic redundancy are built into the system, if you trust the CSP to operate the cloud effectively.
 For example, in the cloud, geo-redundancy replicates data or services between data centers physically located in two different regions.
-Disasters that occur at the regional level, like earthquakes, hurricanes, or floods, should not impact availability across multiple zones.
+Disasters that occur at the regional level, like earthquakes, hurricanes, or floods, should not impact [[Availability]] across multiple zones.